oneminch/Notes/HTML.md

 - `<body>` - contains all the content on the page.

 > [!note]
-> Primary language of the document can be set here using the `lang` attribute, but can also be used to set the language for subsections of a page.
+> Primary language of the document can be set here using the `lang` attribute on the root element, but can also be used to set the language for subsections of a page.
 >
 > ```html
 > <span lang="es">Cómo estás</span>